AN INTERVIEW WITH ANDY KIRKPATRICK

 Andy Kirkpatrick is one of the UK’s leading mountaineers.
 Specialising in big wall ascents, Andy has a track-record of finding himself plunged into extreme weather conditions, at the sharp end of some unusual climbing parties and combining high altitude drama with his own brand of humor.

-So to celebrate his ‘Cold Mountain’ tour, we caught up with Andy to ask him a few questions about living above the clouds, and what it was like to take his 13 year old daughter up Yosemite’s most famous mountain.
+We caught up with Andy to ask him a few questions about living above the clouds, and what it was like to take his 13 year old daughter up Yosemite’s most famous mountain.

 You took your 13 year old daughter up El Capitan’s tangerine trip.
 What advice would you give to someone climbing with children?